AnonymousBitcoinClub/collective-website/README.md

 Welcome to the official GitHub repository for https://AllAboutBTC.com, an open-source website dedicated to providing information and resources about Bitcoin.

+The website https://AllAboutBTC.com clones this repo every hour for updates.

 **Purpose**
 The purpose of this website is to educate individuals about Bitcoin and provide resources for those interested in investing, trading, using and/or building on Bitcoin.
 This website is open-source, meaning anyone can contribute to its development and maintenance.